John Milton (1608-1674)

 Content

-– Unlike other sonnets, does not have a distinct volta (also known as a pivot) after the eighth line
+– Unlike other sonnets, does not have a distinct volta (or pivot) after the eighth line

 Meter